 We travel with you!

 That’s right!
-On every tour you will be joined by the Tour Coordinator Kate Suski.
+On every tour you will be joined by one of the LeSEA Tour Staff.
 We are available everywhere you go in case you have questions during your pilgrimage.

 What is it like on a group tour?